-The simulation time and accuracy can be controlled by specifying the order of the numerical schemes which are used in the numerical calculations.
-The schemes for discretization in the geographical domain and the spectral domain can be specified.
+The simulation time and accuracy can be controlled by specifying the order of the numerical scheme which is used in the numerical calculations.
+The scheme for discretization in the geographical domain can be specified.
 You can select either a lower order scheme (first order) or a higher order scheme.
-The lower order scheme is faster, but less